Mshokri99/On-demand-Traffic-light-control/README.md

 # System Functionality :
 * The system have 6 LEDs
-* Car LEDs switch every 5s
+* Car LEDs switch every 5sec
+*  yellowLEDs light blinking for 5sec
 * push: the button acts as a request for a pedestrian to cross the street
 * The system will stop cars if not already on red light as per request